mmoayyed/mmoayyed.github.io/_posts/2016-09-02-cas5-rc1-release.md

 # Password Management

-Starting with this release, CAS provides a modest [password management capabilities](https://apereo.github.io/cas/development/installation/Password-Policy-Enforcement.html).
+Starting with this release, CAS provides very modest [password management capabilities](https://apereo.github.io/cas/development/installation/Password-Policy-Enforcement.html).
 This is an optional feature which allows users to change their password in-place when CAS detects an authentication failure due to a rejected password.
 LDAP is supported as backend option for managing the account password, though you could always extend